edupoux/MVA_2020_SL/TD_#2/README.md

 For any question/request related to this course, please send an email to this address: mva.speech.language@gmail.com

 ## Assignment details
-**The goal of this assignment is to develop a basic probabilistic parser for French based on the CYK algorithm and the PCFG model that is robust to unknown words.**
+**The goal of this assignment is to develop a basic probabilistic parser for French that is based on the CYK algorithm and the PCFG model and that is robust to unknown words.**

 The goal of this assignment is not to produce high-accuracy parsers.
 Its goal is rather for you to build a working statistical constituency parsing